 Crabs instinctively know this truth about growing.
 They know that without letting go of their old shell, they’ll never grow a new and improved one.
 But as human beings, we tend to resist change – especially when it involves leaving behind a part of us.
 We need to learn from the crabs and let go of the old.

 Exodus 13:17 reads: “When Pharaoh let the people go . . .”
-However, if we translate this verse literally from the original Hebrew, we get this: “When Pharaoh sent the people away . . . ” The sages explain that when it finally came time for the Israelites to leave Egypt, they were hesitant to go.
+However, if we translate this verse literally from the original Hebrew, it reads: “When Pharaoh sent the people away . . . ” The sages explain that when it finally came time for the Israelites to leave Egypt, they were hesitant to go.
 Pharaoh had to literally push them out the door!

 While we may have assumed that the children of Israel would jump at the chance to escape their lives of slavery and bitterness, they didn’t.
-In fact, according to Jewish tradition, four-fifths of them – about 2 million Israelites – stayed behind in Egypt!
+In fact, Jewish tradition holds that four-fifths of them – about 2 million Israelites – stayed behind in Egypt.
 Were they crazy?
 No. Just afraid.
 Afraid of change and afraid to grow.

 The reaction of the Israelites to the opportunity for freedom is actually quite natural.
 As human beings, most of us fear the unknown.
 So we stay in jobs that we don’t like, relationships that hurt us, or in places that no longer suit us.
 But there is something is even scarier than the unknown: It’s staying with something that we know is bad for us!